What is SOA? Service-Oriented Architecture Principles

 What is SOA (Service Oriented Architecture)?

-SOA just makes it easier for software components over various networks to work with each other.
+SOA makes it easier for software components operating across different networks to work with each other seamlessly.
+It promotes reusability of business logic and encourages standardized communication between distributed systems.

-Web services which are built as per the SOA architecture tend to make web service more independent.
-The web services themselves can exchange data with each other and because of the underlying principles on which they are created, they don’t need any sort of human interaction and also don’t need any code modifications.
-It ensures that the web services on a network can interact with each other seamlessly.
+Web services built according to SOA architecture tend to be more independent.
+The web services can exchange data with each other, and because of the underlying principles on which they are created, they do not need any human interaction or code modifications.
+This ensures that web services on a network interact with each other smoothly, even when they are developed with different technologies or by different teams.

 Service-Oriented Architecture (SOA) Principles